- Green Pages Home

 Failure to Participate/Appear

 All preliminary meetings, conduct conferences, and hearings are closed processes open only to Conduct Conference Officers, Hearing Board members, the accused student(s), and relevant called witnesses.
-The disciplinary process serves an educational rather than legal purpose; therefore students are not allowed legal or parental representation during a conduct conference or hearing, unless express written permission to that effect has been granted by the Chief Student Affairs Officer/Dean of Students.
+The disciplinary process serves an educational rather than legal purpose; therefore students are not allowed legal or parental representation during a conduct conference or hearing, unless express written permission to that effect has been granted by the Senior Vice President for Student Affairs Officer/Dean of Students.

 Concurrent Civil or Criminal Action

 Disciplinary action may be initiated against a student charged with a violation of local, state or federal law which is also a violation of the Code of Conduct and/or other rules and regulations pertaining to students when both violations result from the same factual situation, without regard to pending civil litigation, criminal arrest, and/or prosecution.
 Conduct proceedings as set forth in this Code may be carried out prior to, simultaneously with, or following external civil or criminal proceedings.